Survive The Onset

 Everyone looked at him.

+“Camping.”
 Tony added, already anticipating the reaction.
-“Just… get out.
+“Just… get out of the city.
 Relax.
-Enjoy some time.
+Enjoy some time together.
 If we pass through the campground, we can check it.
 See if they’re there.
-Make sure no one’s hurt.”
+Make sure everyone’s all right.”

 Michael’s face brightened immediately, relief spilling through.
 “Seriously?”